Belly Fat Is Hard to Lose After Menopause: Simple Reasons Why

 Belly fat is hard to lose after menopause if you move around less throughout the day.
 You will obviously gain weight.

 A decrease in your activity level may accelerate age-related muscle loss in your body.
-Your muscle mass is a key determinant of your metabolic rate and muscle loss is regularly connected to metabolic decreases and abdominal fat growth in your body.
+Your muscle mass is a key determinant of your metabolic rate.
+Muscle loss is regularly connected to metabolic decreases and abdominal fat growth in your body.

 Disrupted sleep patterns